anidaniel/kitsune-autoinstall/README.md

 ## Security Notes
 - SSH is key-only, custom port, root login disabled.
-- All credentials and keys should be replaced with your own.
+- All credentials and keys are stored in `.env` (never committed to git).
+- Use the provided script to generate `user-data` securely from your local secrets.

 ---